 rather than the growth rate $k$.
 Eq.~\ref{eq:ideal2} evaluated at $\tau=0$ gives a consistency condition between doubling time $T$ and the duration of the cell cycle $T_\tau$:

 which is to say that the doubling time is equal to the duration of the cell cycle, as one would na\"ively expect.
 In steady-state growth, one can compute the number density of cells, which is:

 where $n_\tau$ is the density with respect to cell age $\tau$ and $n_0$ is a constant determined by the initial cell number.
-The details of the derivation of the solution are given in the Appendix~\ref{derivedet}.
+The details of the derivations for the solution and the consistency condition are given in Appendix~\ref{derivedet}.